PeterK14/java-banking-app/README.md

-# java-banking-app
+# Java Banking App

-A basic java application simulating banking operations like account creation, deposits, withdrawals, and balance checks
+This is a simple Java- based  banking application that simulates core banking operations like account creation, deposits, and withdrwals.

+## Features

+-Create customer accounts
+-Deposit and withdraw money
+- View account balance
+- Display all accounts

+  ## Project Structure